alexanderbergman7/metanlrpp/README.md

-# metanlrpp
+# Fast Training of Neural Lumigraph Representations using Meta Learning

 Official Implementation for Fast Training of Neural Lumigraph Representations using Meta Learning.
+Coming soon!